 Pack your medicines and then, pack some more.

 In general, you never want to leave the house without a pair of epinephrine auto-injectors.
 You shouldn’t split them up.
 If the first one misfires or isn’t enough, you will need to inject a second dose.

-Store your medicine where they can quickly get to it in case of an emergency, and if possible, leave it in the original packaging where your name and information is displayed.
-Also, have your insurance information and action plan accessible.
+Store your medicine where it can be quickly accessed in case of an emergency.
+If possible, leave it in its original packaging where your name and information are displayed.
+Also, have your insurance information and action plan available.

 Research your stops.

 Find Point A and Point B on your map and figure out a game plan for everything in between- bathroom breaks, food breaks, and hospitals too.

 Depending on the state you’re traveling to, it’s possible there are welcoming centers with your allergen being offered out in the open.
 For example, Georgia, Alabama, Florida, and Texas are responsible for over 80% of peanut production.
 Some of their rest stops offer pecans and boiled peanuts.
 If you have a nut allergy, that’s not exactly the kind of thing you want to stumble upon.
 So, research your stops in advance.